 See what secrets lie deep within the Grand Canyon’s caves.

-The Grand Canyon’s longest known cave holds many mysteries, including thousands of perfectly preserved bat species that surpass 50,000 years old — the current limit of radiocarbon dating.
+The Grand Canyon’s longest known cave holds many mysteries, including perfectly preserved bat species that surpass 50,000 years old — the current limit of radiocarbon dating.

 Admission is free for members and volunteers of the Grand Canyon Trust.
 We also invite you to join us for drinks and conversation with Stephen prior to the presentation.